Family Adventure · June–July 2026

 🚗 Getting Around

-Book a 4WD SUV — the Monteverde mountain road requires it.
+Book a 4WD SUV — the bumpy run up to Nosara (and plenty of beach side-roads) earns it.
 Driving in Costa Rica is easy on the main routes.
-Budget a one-way rental for 10 days.
+Budget a rental for 12 days, LIR pickup and drop-off — the loop returns you to Liberia, so no one-way drop fee.
 Download offline Google Maps before you go; data coverage in rural areas is spotty.

 🏨 Lodging Strategy